magnussolution/magnusbilling7/wiki/en/modules/offerUse/offerUse.rst

 Reservation date
 ----------------

-| We did not write the description to this field.
+| Date and hour that the offer was canceled.